SAP/ui5-webcomponents-react/packages/ui5-webcomponents-react-seed/README.md

 # Getting Started

 Once you have created your project using the `ui5-webcomponents-react-seed` template, you can start by:

-- `yarn install`: To install this project dependencies.

 - `yarn mock`: To run this project with json-server.